greglook/clj-cbor/README.md

 ### Read Handlers

-A read handler is a function with the signature `(f tag form) => value`.
-This converts the tagged representation back into a typed value.
-The choice of function to parse the values determines the 'preferred type' to represent values of that kind.
+A read handler is a function which takes the representation from a tagged value and returns an appropriately typed value.
+The choice of function to parse the values thus determines the 'preferred type' to represent values of that kind.

 Continuing the example, the library comes with read handlers for both `Date` and `Instant` types, allowing the user to choose their preferred time type.